ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 };
 ```

-Every MIMI content message has a timestamp {2}, represented as
+Every MIMI content message has a timestamp {2} when the message was
+encrypted.
+It is represented as
 the whole number of milliseconds since the start of the UNIX epoch
 (01-Jan-1970 00:00:00 UTC).